220613-Reston-Java-Angular-AWS/Curriculum-Notes/Week-1/pillars-of-oop-lab.md

 In Java, we achieve abstraction through abstract classes and interfaces.
 Abstract classes are classes which cannot be instantiated and are declared with the `abstract` keyword.
 Generally, it wouldn't make sense to instantiate our `Animal` class - instead, we use it as a general type and instantiate specific animals.
 So we could make the `Animal` class abstract instead of concrete.

+--> Mostly used with interfaces (actions = methods).

 #### Abstract Classes and Interfaces
 Abstract classes, as mentioned above, are more general classes which cannot be instantiated.
 They instead act as templates for other classes to extend from.
 Abstract classes can have both concrete and abstract methods - the `abstract` methods must be implemented by concrete subclasses.

 Interfaces also cannot be instantiated.
 They instead serve as contracts for methods that classes must implement.
 In order to inherit from interfaces, a class declares that it `implements` some interface, or multiple interfaces.
 Methods declared on an interface are implicitly `public` and `abstract`.
 Interfaces can have variables, but they are implicitly `public`, `static`, and `final`.
 Since Java 8, interfaces can also provide method implementations if the method is marked `static` or `default`.

 Abstract classes are better suited for defining *common characteristics* of objects and are named as nouns by convention, whereas interfaces are better for defining common *behavior* the implementing class promises to provide.

+--> For a class to be "abstract, it must be declared as "abstract".
+--> "Implements" references an Animal "speaks", but a Dog "barks".
+(IS THIS CORRECT?!?)

 ### Part 3: Polymorphism
 By definition, **polymorphism** means "taking on many forms".
 In the realm of programming, it describes how objects can behave differently in different contexts.
 The most common examples of polymorphism in Java are method overloading and overriding.